jembi/openhim-core-js/README.md

 The latest version of node 0.11 should be installed and set as default.
 Continuing in the installation / setup the next step is to get all the required dependancies.
 Invoking the `npm` command from within the base directory of where the code is cloned too will update your environment with the correct dependancies.

-Navigate to the directory where the open-him-js source is located and run the following:
+Navigate to the directory where the openhim-core-js source is located and run the following:

 `npm install`